zorael/kameloso/README.md

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.

 A variety of features comes bundled in the form of compile-time plugins, some of which are examples and proofs of concepts.
-It's designed to be easy to write your own.
-API documentation is [available online](https://zorael.github.io/kameloso).
+It's made to be easy to write your own (API documentation is [available online](https://zorael.github.io/kameloso)).
 Any and all ideas for inclusion welcome.

 It works well with the majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work, most often it's because we simply haven't encountered that type of event before.
-It's then an easy case of creating rules for that kind of event on that particular IRC network or server daemon.
+It's then an easy case of creating rules for that kind of event on that particular IRC server.

 Please report bugs.
 Unreported bugs can only be fixed by accident.